 If you haven’t already, grab my 47 page ebook on how to get a better shave in 30 days.
 It’s packed full of useful information and a great starting point to what you’ll find here on Sharpologist.

 Notice the menu below the site name?
-Selecting “TOPICS” will bring up all the options for that category (Shaving, Grooming, “Diversions”), plus sub-categories if there are any.
+Selecting “BLOG” will bring up all the options for that category (Shaving, Grooming, “Diversions”), plus sub-categories if there are any.

 “SHOPPING” is Sharpologist’s own little shopping area.
 While not a primary focus of the site, it’s a way to find popular products from reliable sources.